-No. While being provided temporary services, both you and your neighbour will be charged based on your normal daily consumption until the temporary service is removed.
+While being provided with a temporary service line, both you and your neighbour will be charged based on your normal daily consumption until the temporary service is removed.

-We will keep you on a temporary service until your pipes thaw on their own.
-If there is a reason why you need to be removed from the temporary service earlier, please contact 3-1-1 to make that request.
+The City will keep you on a temporary service line until your water service pipe thaws on its own.
+If you need to be removed from the temporary service line earlier, please contact 3-1-1 to create a service request.

-As temperatures rise above zero for several days in a row and the ground starts thawing, you can leave a tap running in your home and turn off the tap where the hose is connected to your house.
-If your water continues to run, then your buried service is thawed.
-If the water doesn’t continue running, open the tap where the hose is connected and try again at a later time.
-To avoid refreezing, wait until there has been a long run of above zero temperatures day and night before you attempt this.
+As temperatures rise above zero for several consecutive days and the ground begins to thaw, leave a tap running in your home and turn off the tap where the temporary service line is connected to your home.
+If your water continues to run, your water service pipe has thawed.
+If the water does not continue running, open the tap where the temporary service line is connected and try again later.
+To avoid re-freezing, wait until there has been a long period of above-zero temperatures (day and night) before you attempt this.

-Once the majority of services have thawed (late April/early May), the City will contact you and collect the temporary service equipment.
+Once the majority of water service pipes have thawed (typically in late April or early May), the City will contact you and collect the temporary service equipment.
 You can disconnect your hose once your pipes have thawed and you have running water.
-If you need assistance disconnecting your hose, please contact 3-1-1 to make a request.
+If you need assistance disconnecting your hose, please contact 3-1-1.

-- If you have an automatic meter reader that reports meter readings automatically you don’t need to do anything further.
-The City will record your address and make the adjustment to your water bill in late spring/early summer.
+If your meter readings are reported automatically to the City, you do not need to take any further action.
+The City will record your address and make any necessary adjustment to your water bill in late spring/early summer.

-- If you are on a meter that the City must read manually, please call in your meter reading immediately to the City’s automated number at 613-580-2727 and again at the end of the temporary service to ensure water consumption is deducted from your bill.
+If you are on a meter that the City must read manually, please call in your meter reading to the City’s automated number at 613-580-2727 when the temporary service line is installed and again at the end of the temporary service connection to ensure your water consumption is adjusted on your bill.

 Will the external hose running cause my pipes to freeze?

-No. As long as you leave your water running and ensure your indoor air temperature is kept above 8oC in areas that contain water pipes.
-When your neighbour’s water service is thawed, turn off your external tap and drain your external water line like you did in the fall.
+No. You pipes will not freeze if you leave your water running and ensure your indoor air temperature is above 8oC in areas that contain water pipes.
+When your neighbour’s water service has thawed, turn off your external tap and drain your external water line (as you would in the fall).

-If your water pipes or temporary hose freeze, call 3-1-1 and we will dispatch a crew to assist with thawing it.
+If your water pipes or temporary service line freeze, call 3-1-1.

 How will I know when to stop my water from running?

-When your neighbour or the City advises you that the service has been thawed.
-As the ground begins to thaw, check seasonal notifications to see if the run water advisory has ended.
+When your neighbour or the City advises you that the service has been thawed, you can stop running your water.
+As the ground begins to thaw, return to ottawa.ca to determine if the run water advisory has ended.